martinagvilas/tutorial-jupyterbook-with-turing-way/CONTRIBUTING.md

 - [*The Turing Way* GitHub repository](https://github.com/alan-turing-institute/the-turing-way)
 - [Jupyter Book  GitHub repository](https://github.com/executablebooks/jupyter-book)

-🛠 I am ready to contribute to the tutorial and/or the
+🛠 I am ready to contribute to the tutorial and/or the projects
 ---

 - For open tasks in this repository, please see the